asimonson1125/asimonson1125/README.md

-- 👋 Hi, I’m @asimonson1125
+- 👋 Hi, I’m Andrew Simonson
-- 👀 I’m interested in ...
+- 👀 I’m interested in... stuff..
+I'll fill this out more when I have a life direction
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CSEC and Data Science at Rochester Institute of Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything really idrk
-- 📫 How to reach me ...
+- 📫 How to reach me @ asimonson1125@gmail.com

 <!---
 asimonson1125/asimonson1125 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.